David Peralta Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- Reds pitchers combine to allow 74 total home runs at a clip of 1.2 per game (to rank 21st in the league).
+- Reds pitchers combine to give up 79 total home runs at a rate of 1.3 per game (to rank 22nd in the league).

-- Weaver gets the start for the Reds, his ninth of the season.
-He is 1-2 with a 5.36 ERA and 42 strikeouts in 43 2/3 innings pitched.
+- Ashcraft gets the start for the Reds, his 13th of the season.
+He is 3-4 with a 6.64 ERA and 49 strikeouts through 62 1/3 innings pitched.

-- His last time out came on Wednesday against the Boston Red Sox, when the right-hander threw 5 2/3 innings, surrendering three earned runs while giving up seven hits.
+- The righty's last time out came on Saturday against the Milwaukee Brewers, when he tossed four innings, surrendering 10 earned runs while giving up nine hits.

-- The 29-year-old has a 5.36 ERA and 8.7 strikeouts per nine innings in eight games this season, while allowing a batting average of .284 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.